openvswitch/ovs/Documentation/intro/install/debian.rst

 .. important::
   You must be superuser to install Debian packages.

-1. Start by installing an Open vSwitch kernel module.
-See ``debian/openvswitch-switch.README.Debian`` for the available options.

-2. Install the ``openvswitch-switch`` and ``openvswitch-common`` packages.
+Install the ``openvswitch-switch`` and ``openvswitch-common`` packages.
 These packages include the core userspace components of the switch.

 Open vSwitch ``.deb`` packages not mentioned above are rarely useful.
 Refer to their individual package descriptions to find out whether any of them are